awesomerank/awesomerank.github.io/lists/jondot/awesome-react-native.md

 - Handlebarlabs.com: [Learn React Native + Meteor](http://reactnativemeteor.com) - Comprehensive course & community on building an application with React Native and Meteor.
 - [React Native Basics: Build a Currency Converter](http://learn.handlebarlabs.com/p/react-native-basics-build-a-currency-converter?ref=awesome-react-native) - (Free) A multi-hour in-depth video course showing you how to build apps with React Native.
 - [React Native in Arabic: Build a newspaper app](https://www.youtube.com/playlist?list=PLk-CkzAysw4BLLNtATmnZOA8E8I6TP8MS) - (Free) A simple to follow video series in Arabic showing you how to build a newspaper app with React Native.
+- [Build a Weather app ](https://cloneable.io/courses/enrolled/103341) - (Free) A course to build a weather app with React Native.
 - Udemy.com: [Automate Your React Native Releases with Fastlane & Bitrise](https://www.udemy.com/automate-your-react-native-releases-with-fastlane-and-bitrise/?couponCode=AWESOME-REACT-NATIVE&utm_source=gh_arn&utm_medium=link) - Learn step-by-step how to release your React Native applications into Stores automatically by using Fastlane & Bitrise.

 ## Blogs